tprk77/grid_engine/README.md

 ## Examples ##

-Here's Conway's Game of Life implemented as a test.
-The full source is [available here!][test_conway.c]
+Here's Conway's Game of Life implemented as a demo.
+The full source is [available here!][demo_conway.c]

 First we include the header and define our user data: